laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/VASPandExport/positiveChargeState/README.md

 * WZP method used to make defect positive
 * Filled valence bands, empty defect state in both channels, and split carrier in CBM in each spin channel
 * Didn't need NSCF with 3x3x3 because don't need these wave functions
+* Some factors may have changed in the calculations between the Narwhal calculations and Perlmutter.
+The Perlmutter results are those used in the final paper results.

 | Step | Functional | KPOINTS | Machine | Processors | Time | Choices |
 |------|------------|---------|---------|------------|------|---------|